 - The frosting should have a thick whipped consistency at this point.
 If it looks lumpy or broken, keep mixing until it looks smooth and thick.

-- Add in the salt, vanilla extract, lavender milk and purple gel food coloring and mix on medium-high until fully incorporated.
+- Add in the salt, vanilla extract, lavender milk and a drop of purple gel food coloring and mix on medium-high until fully incorporated.
 The buttercream should be a very light purple color.
 Set aside.

 Assembling this Golden Lavender Cake:

 - Stack and frost cake layers on a greaseproof cake board, using a dab of frosting to help stick the first cake layer to the board.